The Best Beaches in Costa Brava to Enjoy Your Spain Holiday

 This is one of the best beaches on the Costa Brava, largely because many people don't know about it.
 It's a secluded cove not far from Aiguablava, and it's perfect for people who aren't keen to be on crowded beaches which only have shallow waters to offer.

-The water is just as pretty, but it's much deeper, and strong swimmers will love it here.
+If you're more about the beach than the water, you should know the water is just as pretty here, but it's much deeper.
+Strong swimmers will love it here.

 Platja Cala Senyor Ramón

 This secluded beach is a hidden gem for those who enjoy a quieter vibe.
 It is a popular spot with nudists and couples.
-It isn’t as easy to get to as some other beaches in Costa Brava, but the upside is that it is seldom overcrowded even in summer.
+It isn’t as easy to get to as some other beaches in the Costa Brava, but the upside is that it is seldom overcrowded, even in summer.

-Cala Senyor Ramón is about 11km from the town of Santa Cristina d'Aro.
+Cala Senyor Ramón is about 11km from the towns of Santa Cristina d'Aro and Sant Feliu de Guíxols.

 Platja Cala Pola